WalkerCodeRanger/ExhaustiveMatching/README.md

 The latest stable release of ExhaustiveMatching.Analyzer is [available on NuGet](https://www.nuget.org/packages/ExhaustiveMatching.Analyzer/).

-## Features
+## Usage

-A full explanation of features
+Install the ExhaustiveMatching.Analyzer package into each project that will contain exhaustive switch statements or the classes and interfaces that will be switched on.
+Additionally, *install the package in any project that will reference a project containing types marked with the `Closed` attribute*.
+This is important because the analyzer enforces rules about inheriting from and implementing closed types.
+If the analyzer isn't in a project then those rules may be violated without an error being reported.
+Most of the time, the ExhaustiveMatching.Analyzer can be added to every project in a solution.

-### Exhaustive Matching on Enum Values
+### Exhaustive Switch on Enum Values

-Add the `ExhaustiveMatching` NuGet package to a project.
-To enable exhaustiveness checking for a switch on an enum, throw an `InvalidEnumArgumentException` from the default case.
-This exception is used to indicate that the value in an enum variable doesn't match any of the defined enum values.
-Thus, if the code throws it from the default case, the developer is expecting that all defined enum cases will be handled by the switch statement.
+To enable exhaustiveness checking for a switch on an enum, throw an `ExhaustiveMatchFailedException` from the default case.
+That exception is constructed using the `ExhaustiveMatch.Failed(…)` factory method which should be passed the value being switched on.
+For switch statements with exhaustiveness checking, analyzer will report an error for any missing enum cases.

 ```csharp
 switch(dayOfWeek)